Reaper-ai/AdventOfCode2024/README.md

 ## Day 6
 ### Part 1 :
-Normally iterated to move the guard through the grid and counted the places she visted
+Normally iterated to move the guard through the grid and counted the places she visited
 ### Part 2 :
-I wasted time thinking of a clever solution , but in the end used brotue force, for every position it visited one by one replaced it with walls and then checked for cycles
+I wasted time thinking of a clever solution, but in the end used brotue force, for every position she visited one by one replaced it with walls and then checked for cycles

 ## Day 7
 ### Part 1 :